 Sung by Tommy Shaw, “Crystal Ball” fell just shy of appearing on the US Billboard Hot 100 when it was released as a single in 1977.
 The popularity of this song spiked after its 1979 live version was included in the 1980 movie soundtrack to Roadie.
 This was the title track from Crystal Ball, which featured Shaw as the newcomer who replaced John Curulewski as Styx’s new guitarist.
 Dennis DeYoung shared this role with him after learning he could belt out hit-quality tunes of his own as a lead vocalist.

 “Snowblind” was a song Tommy Shaw and James Young sang as a duo performance as part of Styx’s lineup.
-Featured on the 1981 album Paradise Theatre, this was a dramatic song that focused on the realities of cocaine addiction.
+Featured on the 1981 album Paradise Theatre, it was a dramatic song that focused on the realities of cocaine addiction.
 Just like the classic mood swings that go with this narcotic, the song shifted from Young’s slower-paced vocals to Shaw’s more aggressive lyrical input.
-This became a number twenty-two hit on the US Billboard Mainstream Rock chart when it was released as a single.
+When it was released as a single, it became a number twenty-two hit on the US Billboard Mainstream Rock chart.

 Dennis DeYoung and James Young wrote this song, while the lyrics technically belonged to Shaw.
 At the time, he was uncredited as one of the songwriters behind what became a major fan favorite among Styx fans.
 “Snowblind” was a controversial song when it first came out as activists felt there was the influence of Satanism that went into the lyrics.
 This ended up having the song condemned by a series of radio stations wanting no part of the drama.
-At this time, tensions were mounting between DeYoung and Shaw, ultimately leading to the two going their separate ways.
+At this time, tensions were mounting between DeYoung and Shaw, ultimately leading them to separate.

 “Dear John” was a song Tommy Shaw wrote in memory of his friend and fellow Styx bandmate, John Panozzo.
 When Shaw returned to Styx’s lineup in 1995, Panozzo was already dealing with liver issues that were brought on due to his excessive drinking habit.
 Even though Shaw left Styx in 1984, he and Panozzo were still close enough to regard each other as friends.
 This heartfelt song was Shaw’s way of paying homage to a man he respected as a person and an artist.
 As a song, this became a cult favorite among Styx fans.
 This piano ballad gem was featured in the 1997 release of Return to Paradise and has remained a staple of Styx’s concert performances.